jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 # Power

-The battery used by the Sandshark is a rechargeable 225 Wh Lithium Ion battery with cells encased in Phase Change Material (PCM), which absorbs excess heat to limit risk of a thermal event.
+The battery used by the Sandshark is a rechargeable 225 Wh Lithium Ion battery with cells encased in a Passive Thermal Management System (PTMS), which absorbs excess heat to limit risk of a thermal event.

 ## Charging the Vehicle